 Each student enrolled in a Nurse Practitioner track or DNP program shall have a current, unencumbered Registered Nurse license in Oklahoma or a multi-state compact license through the entirety of the program.
 The BSN-DNP program is designed for individuals who are committed to completing the professional doctoral degree through continuous enrollment in a four-year plan of study.
 Students in the PhD program must hold a current, unencumbered Registered Nurse license in the state in which they practice or the international equivalent for practice in their country of origin.
-For BSN-DNP and BSN-to-PhD students, 5000 and 6000-level courses will meet on-campus either weekly, bi-weekly, or monthly as determined by the individual plan of study.
-7000 level classes and above meet in three-day intensive sessions in person each semester with additional requirements completed throughout the semester in varying formats.
+5000 and 6000-level courses will meet on-campus either weekly, bi-weekly, or monthly as determined by the course schedule.
+7000 level classes and above meet in three-day intensive sessions each semester with additional requirements completed throughout the semester in varying formats.

 The MSN-DNP and post-master's PhD programs are designed for individuals who work full time and who may or may not be geographically located within driving distance of OCU.
-Therefore, the residency requirement will be met by maintaining year-round (including summers) continuous enrollment (unless on an approved leave of absence or as designated on their DCP) and by coming to campus for all the following:
+The curriculum is delivered online in a synchronous/asynchronous delivery method.
+Students are required to attend an initial class meeting as well as any scheduled class meetings synchronously.
+Students must attend class meetings, unless on an approved leave of absence or as designated on the student's DCP.